Tutorial: Deployment in IntelliJ IDEA

 MetersToInchesConverter, and in the main menu choose :

-IntelliJ IDEA shows differences viewer, where you can accept individual changes or reject them.
+IntelliJ IDEA shows the Diff Viewer, where you can accept individual changes or reject them.

 Automatic upload to the default server